2016 Impact Factor Highlights

-To celebrate, we've rounded up the highlights of 2016 below and a selection of our most highly cited articles are now free to view until 31st August 2017.
+To celebrate, we've rounded up the highlights of 2016 below along with a selection of our most highly cited articles.
 To find out more about an individual journal's Impact Factor please visit the relevant journal page.

 Read high-impact articles from our indexed journals

-We've rounded up the most-cited articles influencing the 2016 Impact Factors.
-These are all now free to view until 31st August 2017.
+Check out the most-cited articles influencing the 2016 Impact Factors.

 Business and Economics

 - What drives the international ownership strategies of Chinese firms?
 The role of distance and home-country institutional factors in outward acquisitions